Amy Hebert

-Amy T. Hebert (née Talbot) is a woman from Mathews, Louisiana, United States, who was convicted of murdering her two children in August 2007 in an act of revenge against her ex-husband; she also killed the family dog.
-Hebert was sentenced to life in prison without the possibility of parole.
+Amy T. Hebert (née Talbot) is a woman from Mathews, Louisiana, United States, who was convicted of murdering her two children in August 2007 in an act of revenge against her ex-husband.
+She also killed the family dog.
+She was sentenced to life in prison without the possibility of parole.

 Background

-Amy Hebert, originally from Lafourche Parish, Louisiana, worked as a teacher's aide at Lockport Lower Elementary School in Lockport.
-In Hebert's criminal trial, experts summoned by the prosecution and the defense stated that Hebert had been severely depressed around the time she committed the crime.
+Hebert, originally from Lafourche Parish, Louisiana, worked as a teacher's aide at Lockport Lower Elementary School in Lockport.
+In her criminal trial, experts summoned by the prosecution and the defense stated that she had been severely depressed around the time she committed the crime.

-Hebert's husband, Chad Hebert, sought a divorce in 2005, which was finalized in April of the following year.
-Chad subsequently entered into a relationship with another woman, whom he married in 2008.
+Hebert's husband, Chad, sought a divorce in 2005, which was finalized in April of the following year.
+He subsequently entered into a relationship with another woman, whom he married in 2008.

-At the times of their deaths, Hebert's son, Braxton John Hebert, attended Lockport Lower, while her daughter, Camille Catherine, attended Lockport Upper Elementary School.
-Chad and Amy Hebert held joint custody of the children.
+At the times of their deaths, Hebert's son, Braxton, attended Lockport Lower, while her daughter, Camille, attended Lockport Upper Elementary School.
+Chad and Amy held joint custody of the children.
 Raymond Legendre of Houma Today/The Daily Comet stated that Braxton was "mildly autistic".
 The family had a dog named Princess.